q3769/conseq4j/README.md

 the API client, e.g. when the task submission is managed by a messaging provider such as Kafka, JMS, x-MQ, TIBCO EMS, etc...

-### Style 1: Summon a Sequential Executor by its Sequence Key, then Use the Executor as with a JDK `ExecutorService`
+### Style 1: summon a sequential executor by its sequence key, then use the executor as with a JDK `ExecutorService`

 #### API